benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

 ## OAuth2 requirements

-If OAuth2 is used, the OAuth2 server MUST adhere to the [mAuth](https://benbucksch.github.io/mauth-spec/draft-mauth.html) specification.
+If OAuth2 is used, the OAuth2 server MUST adhere to the "Open Profile for Public Clients" or [mAuth](https://benbucksch.github.io/mauth-spec/draft-mauth.html) specification.

 The OAuth2 server MUST either accept the public client ID as given in the config file, without secret, or MUST allow the string `open` as client ID, or both.
+The server MUST NOT employ any other methods to block clients that are acting on behalf of users.

-There are also specific requirements for expiry times and the login page, which are needed for mail client applications to work.
+The specifications also contain requirements for expiry times and the login page, which are needed for mail client applications to work.

+The OAuth2 scope MUST include all services defined in this config file.
+The same refresh and access token MUST be valid for all services defined in the same config file, including for all URL-based protocols like CalDAV and all TCP-based protocols like IMAP.

 # Conventions and Definitions